 Why On-Time Delivery Matters

-In summary, On-Time Delivery is more than just a statistic; it’s a core element of supply chain management that directly impacts customer experience and business success.
+In summary, On-Time Delivery is more than just a statistic; it’s a core element of shipment planning and management that directly impacts customer experience and business success.

 How Do Shippers Define On-Time Delivery?